-Blockburger requires courts to examine the elements of each offense as they are delineated by statute, without regard to the actual evidence that will be introduced at trial.
-The prosecution has the burden of demonstrating that each offense has at least one mutually exclusive element.
-If any one offense is completely subsumed by another (charging theft along with robbery, for example), the two offenses are deemed the same, and punishment is allowed only for one.
+The Blockburger test requires courts to consider multiple things.
+First, the court must examine the statutory elements of each offense.
+The court must examine these elements without regard to the actual evidence that the prosecution will introduce at trial.
+Second, the prosecution must demonstrate that each offense has at least one different element.
+If one offense entirely subsumes another, the two offenses are deemed the same for purposes of a double jeopardy analysis.

 Beyond Blockburger: Collateral Estoppel and More

 The Blockburger test is the only way courts determine whether cumulative punishments are allowed.
 However, courts have used several other methods to determine whether prosecutions are for the same offense.
 These methods include:

 Collateral estoppel prevents the same parties from relitigating factual issues determined by a final judgment.

 In Ashe v.
 Swenson (1970), the government accused the defendant of robbing a group of poker players.
 A jury previously acquitted him of robbing one of the six players.
 The defendant was then brought to trial for robbing a different victim in the group of poker players.
 The same victims — who were unable to identify the defendant in the first trial — testified much more confidently about his identity in the second trial.
 Ashe was convicted.

 The U.S. Supreme Court found that the government should have been collaterally estopped from prosecuting him for robbing another of the six men.
 The reason is that the jury's previous acquittal was based on a lack of convincing identification evidence.
 Blockburger would have permitted the second prosecution because two different victims were involved.
 However, the government was not allowed to make its case and convict a person already declared not guilty of essentially the same crime.

 Note that if Ashe had been acquitted in the first case due to an issue not related to identification, the second prosecution involving the other victims would have likely been deemed proper.